Filter Options

 What is the best time of the year for a Kenya safari?

-“The best time of the year for a safari in Kenya is from late June to October, the Dry season.
+“The best time of the year for a safari in Kenya is from June to October, the Dry season.
 Animals are easier to spot then as they are attracted to rivers and other sources of water.
 The bush thins out as the season progresses, which makes for better sightings too.
 The wildebeest migration is in the Masai Mara from August to October.
 Most spectacular are the crossings of the Mara River and they usually take place in August, but the exact timing is difficult to predict as it’s dependent on the rains.
-Although the Dry season is considered the best for wildlife viewing, the Wet-season months from November to March are lovely too.
+Although the Dry season is considered the best for wildlife viewing, some of the Wet season months (November to February) can be lovely too.
 At this time the scenery is at its best with crisp, dust-free air and lush greenery.
 There are fewer visitors around, and you might get low-season rates.”

 More about the best time to visit Kenya 5